 Opportunity costs are ubiquitous within Small and Medium-sized Enterprises (SMEs), and also exist within the framework of larger businesses.
-Opportunity costs are independent of the size - or industry - of any given business, and consequently, exist simply due to the nature of making core business decisions that ultimately affect both the bottom line and top line of an enterprise.
+Opportunity costs are independent of the size - or industry - of any given business, and consequently, exist simply due to the nature of making core business decisions that ultimately affect both the bottom line and the top line of an enterprise.
 An opportunity cost, in the general sense, is a route which is given up when a decision is made, allowing a company to go in a different direction.

 That is, per the above, it is also important for enterprises to recognize that, potentially, opportunity costs that are associated with every major department in an enterprise may be the largest cost that is incurred in the business.
-This is because opportunity costs don’t just represent abstract concepts, such as the loss of an opportunity, but intrinsically represents costs associated with every decision made by a company’s managers/executives that are linked to missed opportunities.
+This is because opportunity costs don’t just represent abstract concepts, such as the loss of an opportunity, but intrinsically represent costs associated with every decision made by a company’s managers/executives that are linked to missed opportunities.
 Thus, opportunity costs are the potential costs (including savings) that are associated with missed opportunities due to taking one course of action over another.

-When financial officers and key enterprise executives are at the intersection of making such key decisions, they must thoroughly analyze how much each decision will cost the company.
+When financial officers and key enterprise executives are making such key decisions, they must thoroughly analyze how much each decision will cost the company.
 The pivotal fact about opportunity costs is that the overall cost of purchasing/implementing such systems or carrying out certain business processes (as noted above) includes more than the system/process itself, but also includes the opportunity costs (the cost of missed opportunities) associated with not taking another action.

 Such alternative actions/decisions may include purchasing a different enterprise software suite, or utilizing a different hardware system for a post-merger integration process, or implementing a different marketing application suite, etc. Such opportunity costs, thus, must be included in all financial assessments associated with key business decisions revolving around the use of IT systems and/or the conducting of key business processes.
-Such an assessment must use best practice financial projections that take into account the financial data and metrics associated with taking different courses of action.
+Such an assessment must use best-practice financial projections that take into account the financial data and metrics associated with taking different courses of action.

 Analyzing the exact opportunity costs associated with any enterprise’s existing Information Technology assets requires complex calculations and a thorough review of all IT cost centers, revenue generators, and profit centers in the company.
 In order to conduct such an analytical assessment, there are some factors that should be considered so that business strategists can understand how to identify all corporate IT elements that are related to an enterprise’s IT opportunity costs.